musicslayer/self_publish_book/README.md

 	- For a physical book, you must specify the exact fonts you want for everything.
 	- Make sure you only use fonts that are royalty-free so you don't get sued.
 Fonts that come with Microsoft Word (Times New Roman, Calibri) may not be licensed for you to publish a book, so you can get in trouble!

-### Create a Word document in Microsoft Word
+### Word Document
 Once the e-book is 100% finished, proofread, etc. And you are sure you won't make any other changes, then you create a Word document in Microsoft Word.
-You mostly copy/paste the content from the e-book (specifically the preview window in Sigil) into the Word document, but you have to make some adjustments:
+You mostly copy/paste the content from the e-book (specifically the preview window in Sigil), but you have to make some adjustments:
-- You have to pick fonts as I say above, either because you didn't pick an exact font in the e-book, or sometimes certain fonts look good digitally but not in physical print.
+- You have to choose specific fonts, either because you didn't pick an exact font in the e-book, or sometimes certain fonts look good digitally but not in physical print.
 - The Table of Contents has to have actual page numbers and not hyperlinks.
 This means you have to have the entire book complete before you can fill in the Table of Contents.
 - The beginning of a chapter (or a prominent section) is traditionally on an odd-numbered page, so you might have to insert blank extra pages to make that happen.
 - You might want to manually space things so that certain content isn't split between pages.